ZFTurbo/DrivenData-Pri-matrix-Factorization-2nd-Place-Solution/README.md

 4) It's probably only 2 networks for feature extraction needed for good accuracy Inception v3 and VGG16: r21_create_keras_models_based_on_inception_v2.py and r21_create_keras_models_based_on_VGG16.py.
 5) In the header of each code file you can find some notes about its functionality

-## Initial weights and pretrained models
-- Weights for pretrained models available by link (~X.X GB):

 ## Dataflow

 ![Dataflow](https://github.com/ZFTurbo/DrivenData-Pri-matrix-Factorization-2nd-Place-Solution/blob/master/img/Primatrix_dataflow.png)